Armchair-Software/emscripten-sound-demo/README.md

 # Sound Demo for the WebGPU Emscripten Armchair Engine

 A simple tone generator.
 Written in C++, compiled to WASM with Emscripten, running in the browser, on top of a WebGPU rendering back-end.
-The sound generation runs away from the main thread, in a dedicated realtime-priority [audio worklet](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet).

 This primarily demonstrates the [Emscripten Audio](https://github.com/Armchair-Software/emscripten-audio) system - a C++ helper class to assist in managing [Emscripten WASM Audio Worklets](https://emscripten.org/docs/api_reference/wasm_audio_worklets.html) with a simple interface.

+This is a very low-latency approach, as the sound generation runs away from the main thread, in a dedicated realtime-priority [audio worklet](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet).

 For other demos, see:
 - https://github.com/Armchair-Software/webgpu-demo